PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 Download the lightweight Chinese detection model:
 ```
-wget -P ./ch_lite/ https://paddleocr.bj.bcebos.com/20-09-22/mobile/det/ch_ppocr_mobile_v1.1_det_train.tar && tar xf ./ch_lite/ch_ppocr_mobile_v1.1_det_train.tar -C ./ch_lite/
+wget -P ./ch_lite/ {link} && tar xf ./ch_lite/{file} -C ./ch_lite/
 ```

 The above model is a DB algorithm trained with MobileNetV3 as the backbone.
 To convert the trained model into an inference model, just run the following command:
 ```
-# -c Set the training algorithm yml configuration file
-# -o Set optional parameters
-#  Global.checkpoints parameter Set the training model address to be converted without adding the file suffix .pdmodel, .pdopt or .pdparams.
+# -c Set the yml configuration file of the training algorithm, you need to write the path of the training model to be converted into the Global.checkpoints parameter in the configuration file, without adding the file suffixes .pdmodel, .pdopt or .pdparams.
-#  Global.save_inference_dir Set the address where the converted model will be saved.
+# -o Set the address where the converted model will be saved.

-python3 tools/export_model.py -c configs/det/det_mv3_db_v1.1.yml -o Global.checkpoints=./ch_lite/ch_ppocr_mobile_v1.1_det_train/best_accuracy Global.save_inference_dir=./inference/det_db/
+python3 tools/export_model.py -c configs/det/det_mv3_db_v1.1.yml -o ./inference/det_db/
 ```

 When converting to an inference model, the configuration file used is the same as the configuration file used during training.
-In addition, you also need to set the `Global.checkpoints` and `Global.save_inference_dir` parameters in the configuration file.
+In addition, you also need to set the `Global.checkpoints` parameter in the configuration file.
-`Global.checkpoints` points to the model parameter file saved during training, and `Global.save_inference_dir` is the directory where the generated inference model is saved.
-After the conversion is successful, there are two files in the `save_inference_dir` directory:
+After the conversion is successful, there are three files in the model save directory:
 ```
 inference/det_db/
-  └─  model     Check the program file of inference model
-  └─  params    Check the parameter file of the inference model
+    ├── det.pdiparams         # The parameter file of detection inference model which needs to be renamed to params
+    ├── det.pdiparams.info    # The parameter information of detection inference model, which can be ignored
+    └── det.pdmodel           # The program file of detection inference model which needs to be renamed to model
 ```

 <a name="Convert_recognition_model"></a>